emptymalei/deep-learning/dl/time-series/timeseries-data.data-augmentation.md

 # Data Augmentation for Time Series

 In deep learning, our dataset should help the optimization mechanism locate a good spot in the parameter space.
 However, real-world data is not necessarily diverse enough that covers the required situations with enough records.
-For example, some datasets maybe extremely imbalanced class labels which leads to poor performance in classification tasks.[@Hasibi2019-in] Another problem with a limited dataset is that the trained model may not generalize well.[@Iwana2020-oc; @Shorten2019-ty]
+For example, some datasets may be extremely imbalanced class labels which leads to poor performance in classification tasks [@Hasibi2019-in].
+Another problem with a limited dataset is that the trained model may not generalize well [@Iwana2020-oc; @Shorten2019-ty].

 We will cover two topics in this section: Augmenting the dataset and application of the augmented data to model training.

 ## Augmenting the Dataset

-There are many different ways of augmenting time series data.[@Iwana2020-oc; @Wen2020-ez] We categorize the methods into the following groups:
+There are many different ways of augmenting time series data [@Iwana2020-oc; @Wen2020-ez].
+We categorize the methods into the following groups:

 - Random transformations, e.g., jittering;
 - Pattern mixing, e.g., DBA;[@Petitjean2011-sj]
 - Generative models, e.g.,
-    - phenomenological generative models such as AR,[@Kang2019-cl]
+    - phenomenological generative models such as AR [@Kang2019-cl],
-    - first principle models such as economical models,[@Stock2016-mh]
+    - first principle models such as economical models [@Stock2016-mh],
-    - deep generative models such as TimeGAN or TS GAN.[@Yoon_undated-gs; @Brophy2021-vn]
+    - deep generative models such as TimeGAN or TS GAN [@Yoon_undated-gs; @Brophy2021-vn].

 We also treat the first two methods, random transformations and pattern mixing as basic methods.